cookie777/myengsite/content/posts/actiivty-log-ssd.md

 ---
-# title: "Actiivty Log Mirror"
+# title: "Actiivty Log Ssd"
-# title: "My activity as for TOEFL;  7/11/2020"
+# title: "My activity as for TOEFL;  7/19/2020"
-title: "Activity logs regarding English; Mirror"
+title: "Activity logs regarding English; SSD"
-date: 2020-07-11T06:23:20Z
+date: 2020-07-19T08:21:13Z
 draft: false
 ---

 # 💡 Today's Topic

-A mirror reflects ourselves.
-It has an interesting feature, which is it shows the left and right opposite.
-However, it doesn't reflect upside down.
-Some people say it shows the back and front side the opposite.
-A lot of people, including me confuse this fact.🚪
+SDD stands for solid-state-drive, which is a device to storge data.
+Those days, HDD was mainstream.
+HDD access much slower but much cheaper and robust compared to SSD.
+However, recently the technology has enhanced, and supply has changed.
+Therefore, SDD becomes as same as or sometimes more reasonable price and robust compared to HDD🕋

 ---